Year: 2025

 Games have strong learning potential but are often only used as a motivator or a prize, not for learning.

-According to Triinu Jesmin, 93% of teachers use games, 64% digital ones — but usually Kahoot or Quizizz, which don’t use the real potential of games.
+According to Triinu Jesmin, 93% of teachers already use games in lessons and 64% use digital tools — but these are mostly quiz platforms such as Kahoot or Quizizz.

-The challenge: too much “fun” loses the learning, too much “education” loses the engagement.
+too much “fun” weakens learning, but too much “education” reduces engagement.

-My design follows inductive teaching: students see examples, articulate the rule, then check against the textbook.
+My approach follows inductive teaching, where students first observe examples, formulate the rule, and then verify it with the textbook.

 Students (grades 7-9)